Chung Cheng High School (Main): Present

 In 2010, the school was awarded the School Excellence Award (SEA) and Best Practice Award (Student All-Round Development).
 SEA is an award recognising all-round excellence under the MOE's Master-plan of Awards.

 On 20 July 2013, the school celebrated its 74th anniversary at Chung Cheng High School (Main).
 On the same day, the school also launched a mobile app for students to learn more about the school's history.
 The Guest of Honour, Education Minister Heng Swee Keat, launched the mobile app as well as officiated the opening of the schools new buildings, Hao Ran Building, housing a newly renovated multi-purpose hall and canteen and Na Yun Building, containing the school's indoor sports hall.
 These buildings were completed under the Programme for Rebuilding and Improving Existing Schools project.
 Other improved facilities include covered walkways.
 The recent phase of upgrading cost around S$70 million, and saw the renovation of several buildings, such as the Administration Building.
 The new extension is built on a portion of the lake, with part of the building extending into the lake.

+In 2014, the school celebrated its 75th anniversary.
+At the anniversary gala on 10 July 2014, the Guest of Honour, Prime Minister Lee Hsien Loong, announced that the Administration Building and the Entrance Arch of the school have now been gazetted as a combined national monument.
+It was Singapore's 66th national monument.
+Prime Minister Lee also opened the Lim Tze Peng art gallery, which is located in the school.
+Lim is an alumnus of the school and he contributed some 100 artworks to the school.

 Identity and culture

 Name

-Chung Cheng High School was named after Chiang Chung-cheng, Premier of the Republic of China, to attract students and boost the school's reputation.
+Chung Cheng High School was named after Chiang Kai-shek, Premier of the Republic of China, to attract students and boost the school's reputation.